trottling/Network-ports-dictionary/README.md

 # TCP/UDP Port Dictionary

-This project provides a tool to convert a CSV file with port and protocol information into separate JSON files for each protocol (e.g., `tcp.json`, `udp.json`).
+This project provides a tool to convert a CSV file from [http://www.iana.org](https://www.iana.org/assignments/service-names-port-numbers) with port and protocol information into separate JSON files for each protocol (e.g., `tcp.json`, `udp.json`).
 Each JSON file contains a dictionary where the key is the port number and the value is an object with the service name and description.

 ## Features